Gardettos/AlgoNFTMinter/README.md

 # AlgoNFTMinter
 I created this application to give Algorand NFT creators a desktop tool with a UI to easily manage, mint, and update their NFTs.

-Services provided as of 3/11: Batch minting, opt-ins, and transfers.
+Services provided as of 3/11: Batch minting (with ARC69), opt-ins, and transfers.

 WIP: 0 Txn fee messaging service and batch updating ARC69